pathexplorer/fit-GPS-repair/README.md

 - You have a speed sensor
 - Installed Python 3

-<b>Main idea of code</b>
+<b>Main idea of code:</b>
-During the period of GPS issues, the sports device log jumps to the other side of our planet.
+<br>During the period of GPS issues, the sports device log jumps to the other side of our planet.
 Splitting these fragments and deleting damaged sections is a good idea, but it doesn't save any other data, such as pulse, cadence, power, and distance.
 So, use smart delete - any GPS data with a negative value must be excluded, and save other data at the same time.